AlanCoutinhoD/AlanCoutinhoD/README.md

 👨‍💻 About Me

 - 🔭 I’m currently studing on university politecnica from Chiapas
+- 🌱 I love understanding how software works internally and learning new techniques.
+- ⚡ I love developing APIs using techniques like MVC
 - 📫 Reach me at **[alanemmanueldiazcoutino@email.com]** or on [LinkedIn]([https://linkedin.com/in/yourprofile](https://www.linkedin.com/in/alan-emmanuel-diaz-813b13224/))
 <br><br>